ar73r0/ErasmusKaaiCrusader-IX-V2/README.md

 Open the project in Unity.

-Set up the MySQL database using the provided SQL scripts in the Database folder.
+"Coming soon" Set up the MySQL database using the provided SQL scripts in the Database folder.

-Configure the database connection in the game settings.
+"Coming soon" Configure the database connection in the game settings.

-Build and run the game.
+"Coming soon" Build and run the game .

 ## Usage
 1. Launch the game and create a new character.